 This warning is intended as a visible reminder to ensure you are using the newest/latest version of Joomla! at all times.

-We strongly encourage you (if not already done so) to register yourself on forum.joomla.org and to subscribe on the announcements thread to get notified by important security releases (you need to be a registered member of the forums to recieve notifications).
+We strongly encourage you (if not already done so) to register yourself on forum.joomla.org and to subscribe on the announcements thread to get notified by important security releases (you need to be a registered member of the forums to receive notifications).
 We also encourage you to do same for all third-party extensions you use, where available.

 Third-party site Extensions